 I have seen that many people are not able to keep their own secrets, and if their secrets become public, they blame the one who made it public.
 They themselves were incapable of keeping it, so how can they blame others for acting the same way?

-If Yūsuf had not undergone suffering, , he would not have been addressed by “O man of truth”.
+If Yūsuf had not undergone suffering, peace be upon him, he would not have been addressed by “O man of truth”.

 People who show off their faith are very strange things.
 If they show off by their knowledge, then the scholars are ahead of them, and if it is by their devotion to worship, then the worshipers are ahead of them, and if it is by their wealth, wealth by itself does not bring any religious virtue.

 Whoever wants to understand the essence of contentment toward God, glory to Him, and His actions, and to know its source, then he should think of the life and times of the Prophet, peace and blessings of God upon him.
 When his knowledge of the Creator was perfected, glory to Him, he saw that the Creator is a king, and king has the right to do as he wills with his subjects.

 The rational person should aim for the farthest goal they are able to achieve.
 If it was possible for humans to ascend into the heavens, it would have been considered the grossest deficiency for someone to be content with living on Earth.

 Whoever is blessed with a good heart and the ability to take pleasure from intimate conversation with God should carefully observe his own condition and guard it from change, the condition persists by the amount that the fear of God persists.